genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ## Editor

-The **'Preserve selected options...'** checkbox in the editor is ticked by default.
+The **Preserve selected options...** checkbox in the editor is ticked by default.

 ![](/img/checkbox.PNG)